 Dan Darling came to Franklin in 2012 with a background as a professional stage manager, theater technician, and video producer.
 Eager to get involved with the Opera House, he performed in a production of A Christmas Carol with Footlight Theatre, then became a member and President of the Opera House Board of Directors, and now works for the Board as Executive Director.
 It is a role he says he relishes and continues to learn more every day.

 A Team of Volunteers

 As a non-profit volunteer organization committed to fostering the performing arts, we benefit greatly from the dedication and sacrifice of many people, including our Board of Directors.
 Members of our Board serve 3-year terms and are elected on a rotating basis each year at our Annual Meeting.
 We are always seeking engaged citizens who have interest or expertise in any aspect of running the organization and fulfilling our mission.
-If you would like to be a member our the Board, contact us or attend our Annual Meeting on June 21, 2019 at 6:30 pm.
+If you would like to be a member our the Board, contact us or attend our next Annual Meeting on June 9, 2022 at 6:30 pm.
 Current members include:

 Term of Service

 Valerie Perkins, secretary

 © Copyright FOH Arts & Entertainment